pingcap/docs-tidb-operator/en/deploy-tiproxy.md

 }
 ```

-With this information you can connect with MySQL Client by running the following command:
+Use this information to connect to TiProxy with a MySQL client:

 ```shell
 mysql -h <clusterIP> -P <nodePort>